Behaviors

 Let's go through this step by step.

-We create a interface in behaviors/featured.py for our behavior.
+2. We create an interface in behaviors/featured.py for our behavior.
 We make it also a schema containing the fields we want to declare.
-We could just define schema fields on a zope.interface class, but we use an extended form from
+We could just define schema fields on a zope.interface class, but we use an extended form from plone.supermodel, else we could not use the fieldset features.

-interface using a decorator.
-The schema class itself provides the interface, not its instance!We also add a
+3. We mark our schema as a class that also provides the IFormFieldProvider interface using a decorator.
+The schema class itself provides the interface, not its instance!

-so that our fields are not mixed with the normal fields of the object.We add a normal Bool schema field to control if a item should be displayed on the frontpage.
+5. We add a normal Bool schema field to control if an item should be displayed on the frontpage.

 Note

-We must add the behavior to profiles/default/types/talk.xml
+We add the behavior to profiles/default/types/talk.xml:

 1<?xml version="1.0"?>